Skip to Content

 The American Heart Association recommends 150 minutes of aerobic exercise per week, but as Schmidt pointed out, the most important thing is to move.

-Be Mindful
+3. Be Mindful

-On days like this, research suggests mindfulness could make the difference between a tolerable day, and a terrible one.
+On days like this, research suggests mindfulness could make the difference between a tolerable day and a terrible one.

-Luckily, mindfulness can easily be integrated into your everyday life.
+Luckily, mindfulness integrates easily into everyday life.

-Practice Gratitude
+4. Practice Gratitude

 Outwardly expressing gratitude to others is a wonderful practice.
 Equally important is how we internalize gratitude in our own daily lives.